ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

 Recipes
 =======

-This section describes the :py:mod:`esmvalcore.experimental.recipe` submodule of the API.
+This section describes the :py:mod:`~esmvalcore.experimental.recipe` submodule of the API (:py:mod:`esmvalcore.experimental`).

 Recipe metadata
 ***************

-:py:class:`esmvalcore.experimental.recipe.Recipe` is a class that holds metadata from a recipe.
+:py:class:`~esmvalcore.experimental.recipe.Recipe` is a class that holds metadata from a recipe.

 .. code-block:: python